Data Selection for LLM Alignment Using Fine-Grained Preferences: Using Fine-Grained Preference from A Data Selection View

-We first state the following definitions about the aggregated preference dataset that was gathered from multiple fine-grained preference aspects, or sub-preferences. \begin{mydefinition}{def:multi-preference datasets} A sub-preference dataset $D_k$ is a collection of preference data $( x^k,y^k_w,y^k_l)$ by a specific fine-grained preference criterion $k$.
-The entire aggregated dataset $D=\lbr{(k, x^k,y^k_w,y^k_l)\mid k\in \mbr{\ka}, (x^k,y^k_w,y^k_l)\in D_k}$ is consisted of $\ka$ sub-preference datasets from different aspects. \end{mydefinition} \begin{mydefinition}{Latent reward model of sub-preference} Each sub-preference is assumed to be modeled by a corresponding latent reward model $r_k(x,y)$, such that $r_k(x^k,y^k_w) > r_k(x^k, y^k_l),\ \forall (x^k,y^k_w,y^k_l) \in D_k$. \end{mydefinition} \begin{mydefinition}{Preference conflict} (Preference Conflict) Assume there is a ground-truth holistic reward model $r^*$.
-A conflict between fine-grained and holistic preferences occurs for sample $(x^k, y^k_w, y^k_l)$, such that $r_k(x^k,y^k_w)>r_k(x^k,y^k_l)$ while $r^*(x^k,y^k_w) < r^*(x^k,y^k_l)$ for some sub-preference $k$. \end{mydefinition} \begin{mydefinition}{ppo} (PPO for Multiple Sub-Preferences) Given a supervised fine-tuned model or initial policy $\pref$, the standard PPO objective of RL fine-tuning~\cite{ProximalPolicy2017} with multiple sub-preferences can be formulated as follows,
+\paragraph{Problem Formulation.} We consider an alignment setting using fine-grained preferences.
+A sub-preference dataset, $D_k$, is a collection of preference data $(x^k, y^k_w, y^k_l)$, where for each prompt $x^k$, the response $y^k_w$ is preferred over $y^k_l$ under the specific fine-grained criterion $k$.
+The entire dataset $D=\{(k, x^k, y^k_w, y^k_l) \mid k \in [\ka], (x^k, y^k_w, y^k_l) \in D_k\}$ is then aggregated from $\ka$ such sub-preference datasets from different aspects.
+We assume that each sub-preference $k$ is modeled by a corresponding latent reward model, $r_k(x, y)$, such that for any given sample, the winning response is assigned a higher reward than the losing one: $r_k(x^k, y^k_w) > r_k(x^k, y^k_l), \forall (x^k, y^k_w, y^k_l) \in D_k$.
+The aggregation of these sub-preference data can introduce preference conflicts, which we formally define as follows.
+The goal is to use this aggregated fine-grained preference dataset $D$ for effective LLM alignment. \begin{mydefinition}{def:preference conflict}{Preference Conflict} Assume there is a ground-truth reward model $r^*$ for the overall preference.
+A conflict between fine-grained and overall preferences occurs for sample $(k, x^k, y^k_w, y^k_l)$ when $r_k(x^k,y^k_w)>r_k(x^k,y^k_l)$ while $r^*(x^k,y^k_w) < r^*(x^k,y^k_l)$. \ct{Note that this conflict arises primarily from data quality issues rather than inherent trade-offs or incompatibility between the definitions of different fine-grained aspects.} \end{mydefinition} \begin{mydefinition}{def:ppo}{PPO Using Fine-Grained Preferences} Given an initial policy model $\pref$, and assuming that the latent reward model $r_k(x, y)$ for each fine-grained aspect is available, the standard PPO objective for RL fine-tuning~\citep{ProximalPolicy2017} using multiple fine-grained preferences can be formulated as follows,

-\end{mydefinition} \paragraph{DMPO Objective.} We derive the DMPO objective by extending the principles of DPO~\cite{DirectPreference2023} to the multi-preference setting, resulting in the following loss function (see appendix for a full derivation from Eq. \eqref{eq:ppo_objective}): { }
+\end{mydefinition} \paragraph{DFPO Objective.} We derive the direct fine-grained preference optimization objective by extending the principle of DPO~\citep{DirectPreference2023} to the fine-grained preference alignment setting, resulting in the following loss function (see Appendix~\ref{ap:Derivation of the DFPO Objective} for a full derivation from Eq. \eqref{eq:ppo_objective}): { }

 Here, $M_\theta(z)$ represents the preference margin,